webonise/Front-End/browserconfig-and-apple-icon.md

 ### How to create broswerconfig.xml file for IE11
 #### browserconfig.xml  :
 * This file was introduced in IE11 , it lets you define advanced web application tiles.
+* It is used to define pinned site customization , e.g tile background and notifications.
 * This file is very useful when it comes to favicon : it define the various tile picture and background color.
 * By default IE11(windows 8) looks for browserconfig.xml at root of the web site , if the file is not present in root it will give 404 error .